Andrew Van Vranken Raymond: Union College

-Pastor of First Presbyterian Church (1907-1918)
+Pastor

-Dr. Raymond was installed as senior pastor at 1st Presbyterian Church on December 6, 1907, at an installation service presided by Dr. E. H. Dickinson of North Presbyterian Church; Rev. William Waith, D.D., (the father of First Church Organist Dr. William S. Waith), read the scripture passages, and returning to the pulpit in the “New” First Presbyterian Church to preach the sermon was former pastor Rev. David R. Frazer, D. D., now Pastor of the First Presbyterian Church in Newark, NJ., also assisting in the service was Rev. Henry Ward, D. D., of East Church who offered the prayer of installation; Rev. William R. Taylor, D.D., of Rochester, NY, gave the charge; and Rev. Samuel V. V. Holmes, D. D. of Westminster Presbyterian Church, gave the charge to the people.
+Raymond was installed as senior pastor at 1st Presbyterian Church on December 6, 1907, at an installation service presided by E. H. Dickinson of North Presbyterian Church; William Waith, read the scripture passages, and returning to the pulpit in the “New” First Presbyterian Church to preach the sermon was former pastor David R. Frazer, now Pastor of the First Presbyterian Church in Newark, NJ.

-Dr. Raymond quickly became active in Western New York; on 1 February 1910 he was named Manager of the Buffalo State Hospital to succeed the deceased William C. Krauss, to complete his term which was to expire December 31, 1916.
-This was no doubt because while serving at the Fourth Presbyterian church in Albany, NY he was appointed by Governor Higgins in 1905 as the manager of the New York State Hospital in Utica, New York.
+Raymond became active in Western New York; on 1 February 1910 he was named Manager of the Buffalo State Hospital to succeed William C. Krauss, to complete his term which was to expire December 31, 1916.